DLR-SF/Agent-Directory/README.md

 This app uses python and a set of libraries and has been tested with Python 3.10.4 on Windows 10 and Ubuntu 22.04.

-Moreover it can be deployed standalone or containerized (see section 'Run app').
-There is no need for additional dependencies other than the deployment solution and the installation of listed python dependencies in this environment (see [requirements.txt](/src/requirements.txt)).
+Moreover it can be deployed standalone or containerized (see section [Run app](#run-app)).
+There is no need for additional dependencies other than the installation of listed python dependencies into a system or containerized system environment (see [requirements.txt](/src/requirements.txt)).

 ## Build app

 The app can be deployed in a container in case you don't want to deploy it standalone.
 Therefore you need to create an image using docker beforehand:
-1. open a cmd and change to src location of the project
+1. open a cmd and change to src location of the project: [/src](/src/)
 2. to build an image execute: ```docker build . -t agent-directory:1.0```
    1. Remark: In newer releases it can also be ```docker buildx build . -t agent-directory:1.0```
 3. check newly created image: ```docker images```